 The last full campus budget analysis was conducted in FY11/12.
 The campus is pending another analysis, but many factors have changed since that time.
-A significant reorgnization and staffing reductions have taken place since 2018, resulting in a significantly decreased organizational budget for the Petaluma campus.
+A signficant reorgnization and staffing reductions have taken place since 2018, resulting in a signficantly decreased organizational budget for the Petaluma campus.
 These changes included:

-- The centralization of Facilities Operations - The centralization of Media Services - The organizational separation of the Office of Institutional Research (now Institutional Effectiveness and Annual Planning).
+- The centralization of Facilities Operations - The centralization of Media Services - The organizational separation of the Office of Institutional Research (now Institutional Effectiveness and Annual Planning) from the Petaluma campus - The primary reporting of the Academic program to the VP of Academic Affairs (with a dotted line remaining to the Executive Dean, who also has responsibility for the academic program at the campus)